 If are you’re trying to improve your life but alcohol is interfering, then you have a drinking problem.
 You don’t have to always get smashed, but you have a drinking problem if it interferes with your goals.

 Let me be clear here.
 I’m not talking about lofty goals that you imagine you’ll one day achieve.
 If you want to get down to 10 percent body fat — you’re eating all the right foods and working twice as hard as you need to in the gym — but you go out and drinking every night, then your drinking is a problem.
 In fact, it is THE problem.

 If you are doing all the right things in your relationships – romantic, platonic and familial – to make them strong and lasting, but the majority of your problems are happening when you drink — you have a drinking problem.

-If you put effort into a portion of life but alcohol is undoing that progress, then you need to change your relationship with booze.
-Maybe you take a short break.
+If you put effort into a portion of life but alcohol undoes that progress, then you have a drinking problem.
+You should take a break.
 Maybe you drink soft drinks.
-Maybe you go on a permanent break.
+You might even need to go on a permanent break.
 But something must change.

 Some don’t have a drinking problem.
 They have an ambition problem